Home Office

 A dual vertical stand typically uses about 6x4 inches of desk space, compared to 24x16 inches for two laptops laid flat.
 That's roughly 85% space savings—perfect for small desks.

-Prices checked December 2025.
+Prices fluctuate.
 We update this guide when new products launch or prices change significantly.